-Class Notation Description Application Rule Requirement, Design Rule Requirement, Survey OIL TANKER ESP The ship type notation OIL TANKER, or equivalent, and the notation ESP shall be assigned to sea going self-propelled ships which are constructed generally with integral tanks and intended primarily to carry oil in bulk.
-This type notation shall be assigned to tankers of both single and double hull construction, as well as tankers with alternative structural arrangements, e.g. mid-deck designs.
-(1), (4) Oil Tankers - Classification and Surveys Section 3 A.4.14 BULK CARRIER ESP The ship type notation BULK CARRIER, or equivalent, and the notation ESP shall be assigned to sea going self-propelled ships which are constructed generally with single deck, double bottom, hopper side tanks and topside tanks and with single or double side skin construction in cargo length area and intended primarily to carry dry cargoes in Bulk Carriers - Classification and Surveys Section 3 A.4.14 bulk.(4) The ship type notation ORE CARRIER, or equivalent, and the notation ESP shall be assigned to sea going self-propelled ships which are constructed generally with single deck, two longitudinal bulkheads and a double bottom throughout the cargo length area and intended primarily to carry ore cargoes in the centre holds only.
-Ore Carriers - Classification and Surveys Section 3 A.4.14
+Class Notation Description Application Rule Requirement, Design Rule Requirement, Survey primarily to carry oil or dry cargoes, including ore, in bulk.
+(3) SELF- UNLOADERS ESP The ship type notation SELF-UNLOADERS, or equivalent, and the notation ESP shall be assigned to sea going self-propelled ships which are constructed generally with single deck, double bottom, hopper side tanks and topside tanks and with single or double side skin construction in cargo length area and intended to carry and self-unload dry cargoes in bulk.
+Self Unloading Bulk Carriers - Classification and Surveys Section 3 A.4.14 CHEMICAL TANKER ESP The ship type notation CHEMICAL TANKER, or equivalent, and the notation ESP shall be assigned to sea going self-propelled ships which are constructed generally with integral tanks and intended primarily to carry chemicals in bulk.
+This type notation shall be assigned to tankers of both single or double hull construction, as well as tankers with alternative structural arrangements.
+Chemical Tankers - Classification and Surveys Section 3 A.4.14